Davfernandezz/TattooShop-Backend/README.md

 <br>

 ## Description📚
 This project consists of the recreation of a tattoo studio in which users will be able to register in the application, log in and access their personal area.
-Within their area, they will be able to view a list of scheduled appointments for tattoo and piercing services, as well as create new appointments for various services offered by the studio, such as:
+Within your area, you will be able to view a list of scheduled appointments for tattoo and piercing services, as well as create new appointments for various services offered by the studio, such as:

 - **Custom Tattoos**:
 Clients will have the freedom to select unique motifs and designs, completely customizing their tattoo experience according to their preferences and tastes.